carstene1ns/eracha/README.md

 Eracha Project
 ==============

-This is a little project to reverse engineer parts of the ERACHA platformer, made by korean game developers Mirinae Software and released for DOS in 1996.
+This is a little project to reverse engineer/reimplement parts of the ERACHA platformer, made by korean game developers Mirinae Software and released for DOS in 1996.
 There has also been a re-release on CD-Rom by Green Pepper and a demo version.

 Currently, it only contains assorted notes about the used file formats and some hacked up helper programs to deal with them.
-There are extractor and converter utilities in the tools directory (in alpha stage).
+There are extractor and converter utilities in the `reverse_engineering/tools` directory (in alpha stage).

 The goal is to create an cross platform interpreter of the game sometime.